pb111/Machine-Learning-with-Python/README.md

        - ### Unsupervised Learning Projects

           * [K Means Clustering Project](https://github.com/pb111/K-Means-Clustering-Project/blob/master/README.md): K-Means clustering is the most popular unsupervised machine learning algorithm.
 It is used to find intrinsic groups within the unlabelled dataset and draw inferences.
 In this project, I implement K-Means clustering with Python and Scikit-Learn.
 I have used `Facebook Live Sellers in Thailand` dataset for this project.
 I implement K-Means clustering to find intrinsic groups within this dataset that display the same `status_type` behaviour.
-The `status_type` behaviour variable consists of posts of a different nature (video, photos, statuses and links).
+It consists of posts of different natures (video, photos, statuses and links).